sshell/sshell.github.io/_posts/2020-07-13-rbgctf-2020-writeups.markdown

 The way Firefox Developer Tools were designed actually makes this challenge an absolute breeze.
 When you start typing a variable name in the javascript console, it not only brings up a list of variables, but also shows the value of whichever one you highlight.
 Since the obfuscation renames variables in the format of `_0xFFFFFF`, we can easily find the variables corresponding with our input textbox and the target string.

-To solve the challenge from here, we simply type `_0x318f00 = _0x35179f` into the console and hit enter and we're given the base64-encoded flag.
+To solve the challenge from here, all we have to do is type `_0x318f00 = _0x35179f` into the console, start the game, and hit enter.

 {:refdef: style="text-align: center;"}
 ![Firefox Developer Tools Javascript console](https://i.imgur.com/QeVTADL.png){: .imgCenter}